bridgethaney/UFO_Sightings_Project/README.md

 ### INTRODUCTION

 Extraterrestrial life has been long debated and examined through scientific research and eyewitness testimony.
-There have been over 5,971 sightings of UFOs in 2019 in North America
+There have been over 5,971 sightings of UFOs in 2019 in North America .
+This particular project uses a UFO Sightings dataset acquired by Tim Renner

 ### PROJECT GOAL